le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 ## Using ChefSpec

-Next we should create tests for our cookbook:
+First of all we should create tests for our monit cookbook:

 File: spec/spec\_helper.rb

 {% highlight ruby %}
 require 'chefspec'
-require 'chefspec/berkshelf'
+require 'chefspec/berkshelf' # I use berkshelf, but it also have librarian support

 RSpec.configure do |config|